rfishermonteith/rfishermonteith.github.io/_drafts/2024-08-29-codenames.md

 ---

 Have you ever wondered whether there's an optimal strategy for the card game [Codenames](https://en.wikipedia.org/wiki/Codenames_(board_game))?
-Or, have you ever wondered whether there's a way to cheat [^1]?

-This post details my quest to find a (near) optimal solution, which is technically within the rules.
+<br><br>This post details my quest to find a (near) optimal solution, which is technically within the rules.

 {% include figure.html path=page.thumbnail_path %}